What to do if you test positive for COVID-19

 - Students should notify their professors that they will be absent from class.

-For additional information on COVID-19, please visit the CDCs COVID-19 Isolation and Precautions for People with COVID-19 page.
+For additional information , please visit the CDCs COVID-19 Isolation and Precautions for People with COVID-19 page.